 When making routine well-child appointments, you are free to choose an individual physician or nurse practitioner as your child’s primary care provider.
 If you have no preference, your child will be automatically assigned to one of our providers.
+Yale Health strongly encourages you to complete a Release of Health Information form prior to your child's first appointment.

 We follow the American Academy of Pediatrics recommended visit schedule for well-child care.
 Newborns are typically seen 1–3 days after hospital discharge, and then again at 2 weeks old.
 Subsequent appointments occur at 2, 4, 6, 9, 12, 15, 18, 24, and 30 months old.
 We then recommend yearly visits through adolescence.
 Additional visits may be necessary if any special needs arise.